adamvinueza/timezones/README.md

 ```

 The application source code contains `localTime` and `convertTime` directories,
 whose files handle the routes documented above.

-The `/local-time` endpoint is
+The `/local-time` endpoint is handled correctly, except for one failing test.
+You should verify that the test is written correctly-.
+If it is, fix the code;
+if it isn't, fix thetest.

-handled correctly, and has tests written.
-You should examine the files in the
-`localTime` directory, and the tests in the `test` directory, as a guide to
+Next, examine the files in the `localTime` directory, and the tests in the
-fixing the code in the `convertTime` directory.
-(First, though, fix the failing
+`test` directory, as a guide to fixing the code in the `convertTime` directory.
-test in `localTimeTest.js`.)
-Try to follow the RGR procedure to get the tests to
+Try to follow the RGR procedure to write tests like those in
-pass and clean up your code.
-Write each test _first_; it will of course fail
+`localTimeTests.js`, then get the tests to pass and clean up your code.
+You
-given the function as written.
+should write each test _first_; it will of course fail given the function as
+written.

+The point of this part of the exercise is to think carefully and methodically
+about what the _intent_ of the API is, and to write tests that capture this
+intent.

-Pay attention to how the files in `localTime` are organized and consider why
+Once you've done that, pay attention to how the files in `localTime` are
-they have been written in that way.
-Contrast them to the file in `convertTime`.
+organized and consider why they have been written in that way.
+Contrast them to
-Is it easier or harder to write tests for one or the other case?
+the file in `convertTime`.
+Is it easier or harder to write tests for one or the
+other case?
 Why?

 ## TDD guidelines